Caltinor/Project-MMO-2.0/wiki/configuration/config.md

 | `/pmmo genData disabler`                     | adds a pack filter which disables all default data and that of packs loaded before this pack                   |
 | `/pmmo genData create`                       | builds the datapack using the settings you have enabled                                                        |

-### Scripting
-if you are comfortable with a more programmatic approach to configuration, pmmo also offers a configuration method that allows you to contain all of your settings in one (or multiple) script files.  [read about scripting here](./scripting.md)

 ### Specific Configuration Details
 - [Items](items.md)
 - [Blocks](blocks.md)